SAP-samples/teched2022-AD280/exercises/ex2/README.md

     ![Play helloworld](images/11-RunConfig.png)

-    >You may be prompted to allow pop-ups.

     >The **Debug** view opens, and the status bar color changes to orange, indicating that a debug session is in progress.

     >A new tab opens in SAP Business Application Studio where you can see the log of the running app.

-    >You may be prompted to open the app in a new tab.
+    >You may be prompted to allow pop-ups or open the app in a new tab.

     ![Debug View](images/12-LocalRunPopUp.png)